thiago-teodoro/Privacy-Policies-as-Data/README.md

 The companies' privacy policies are included in the files.
 For the data used in the code, those policies are under the following naming convention:
 1)	“Privacy.xlsx” is a file for the group of privacy policies (Meta, Google and WhatsApp).
-2)	“P1.xlsx” is a file containing the Privacy Act of 1974.
+2)	“P1.xlsx” is a file containing the Privacy Act of 1974, as amended, 5 U.S.C. § 552a.
 3)	“SG.xlsx” is a file containing the privacy policies of Google and Snap Inc.

 For Microsoft Power BI users: